-The SWAP shell/cage is currently available in 28h and 32h versions, and will soon be available in a 36h version.
+The SWAP shell/cage is currently available in 28h, 32h, and 36h versions.
 Note: Due to the short spokes (due to 100mm hub flanges) and symmetric build of the wheel (ie. spoke lengths and spoke tension is equal on both sides), our 28h wheels are often stronger than a traditional 32h wheel, and our 32h wheels are stronger than most traditional 36h wheels.

 06 Chain tensioning

 Some form of chain tensioning is necessary, for example: • Frame with sliding dropouts • Eccentric bottom bracket • Single pulley chain tensioner (OK for hardtail frames) • Dual pulley chain tensioner (required for most full suspension frames, and will work great on hardtails too.
 In fact, it is often easier to get a clean install with a dual pulley tensioner, as it can be tucked closer to the chainstay than is the case with a single pulley tensioner.)

 01 Will you offer a version with 170/177mm spacing?

 We are working on this, but release date is not yet scheduled.

 02 Will you offer a single sided shifter?

 We have launched our HYSEQ Onesie shifter in September, and it is already available for order on our webshop.

 03 Will you offer an electric shifter?